Shamanic Healing Through the Past

 At this point, it’s hoped that Sergio takes the message to heart and realizes that the ‘vision’ was sent to motivate him to change.
 A past self has intervened to put him back on track and heal his situation.

-The practical steps to start changing his situation begin with acceptance, taking responsibility, and working on oneself.
-They lead to ever-increasing levels of consciousness/love.
+The practical steps to start changing his situation begin with acceptance, taking responsibility, and working on himself.
+They lead to ever-increasing levels of consciousness and love.